justuswilhelm/personal-website/blog/2015/10/25/Filtering Trees.md

 I am going to be honest with you there.
 This code is messy and hard to debug.
 We have to manually keep track of which paths in the tree need to be visited and what the path to every node looks like.
+But it works.
+Here are all the paths to nodes that have the value 'Foobar':

 ```
 >>> pprint(tuple(filter_tree(tree)))